 At ImageWorks, we’ve been helping dental practices make the most of their dental imaging for decades.
 When it comes to dental cone beam systems, technology has come quite a way since we introduced our first generation 3D dental cone beam system in 2005 when we were called Dent-x.

 As technology advances, we are always excited to introduce a dental professional to the power and value of 3D imaging, because it is compelling for so many offices.
 However, at the same time, with today’s 3D cone beam systems, we also like to say: with great power comes great responsibility.
-Because of this responsibility, we think it’s important to offer information that allow new users to enter the world of 3D with eyes wide open.
+Because of this responsibility, we think it’s important to offer information that allows new users to enter the world of 3D with eyes wide open.

 With this goal in mind, we thought it would be worthwhile to provide an overview of some of the most common questions that get asked when dental professionals are looking to implement a Cone Beam system in their office.
 We hope you find this useful.